-- Plagiarism - Copying and pasting work from another source without citation (including Generative AI). - Turning in another person's (professional or peer) work and claiming ownership. - Allowing another person to complete assigned work. - Copying a source and changing a few words. - Copyright infringement. - Falsifying work. - Cheating on a final exam. - Student collaboration with others on assignments without instructors' pre approval. - Posting work or assignments to public websites or disseminating work to other students in any form. - Purchasing papers. - Using an online translator for a foreign language course.
+- Plagiarism - Copying and pasting work from another source without citation. - Turning in another person's (professional or peer) work and claiming ownership. - Allowing another person to complete assigned work. - Copying a source and changing a few words. - Copyright infringement. - Falsifying work. - Cheating on a final exam. - Student collaboration with others on assignments without instructors' pre approval. - Posting work or assignments to public websites or disseminating work to other students in any form. - Purchasing papers. - Using an online translator for a foreign language course. - Generally the use of Generative AI is prohibited (see AI policy for more information).
+Students may never copy and paste work from AI and submit it as their original work.